Skip to main content

 • disconnectType

-4. Go to the Initial State, then select Toolbox > Data.
+4. In the left-side menu, select Initial State, then click the Data section on the Toolbox tab.
 Drag Call Data Action to the desired location in the flow editor.

 5. Name your action and select Web Services Data Action from the Category list.